splunk/public-o11y-docs/metrics-and-metadata/data-model.rst

 Next steps: Tools and analytics
 ========================================================

-Observability Cloud provides a wide array of features and tools to help you manage, understand, and leverage your data.
+Splunk Observability Cloud provides a wide array of features and tools to help you manage, understand, and leverage your data.
 For more details, see :ref:`data-tools-landing`.

 For advanced analytics, use SignalFlow to analyze incoming data and write custom chart and detector analytics.
 See more at :ref:`signalflow-analytics-intro`.